ianvd/gage-guesser/README.md

 **Intro:**

-The goal of this project is to estimate discharge rivers based on the several climatic factors occurring in the hydrosheds.
+The goal of this project is to estimate river discharge levels based on the several climatic factors occurring in the hydrosheds.
 We will look at different gages downstream of glaciers and collect shapefiles around their watersheds boundaries.
 We will retrieve climate data for each area and display influences of different climate metrics on discharge levels.
 Finally, we will train a machine learning model to predict discharge at specific gages.

 **Research Question:**